I can't get into the BIOS on my computer. How to enter BIOS on a laptop

 How to enter the BIOS of a laptop or computer

 To enter the BIOS, you must press a certain button on the keyboard or a combination of them.
 Which key will help launch bios depends on the type of system and brand of laptop.
-Often, when the PC boots up, information about the computer appears on the screen and a hint that you need to click.
-As a rule, such a message is located in the middle of the screen or at the bottom and looks like this: “Press Del to enter Setup”, instead of delete, another key or combination may appear.
-Press the button immediately after turning on the device.
+Often when the PC boots, information about the computer appears on the screen and a hint appears on what to click.
+As a rule, such a message is located in the middle of the screen or at the bottom and looks like this: “Press Del to enter Setup”; instead of delete, another key or combination may appear.
+You should press the button immediately after turning on the device.

 • For Award, use the Del (Delete) or Ctr+Alt+Esc key.